- The Zoom microphone in the Zoom app on Windows 10 is not working on your Windows 10 computer.

 Check your microphone settings

-- On the keyboard, press the Windows logo key and R at the same time to open the runtime window.
-Then enter the control and press OK.
+- The Windows logo key and R are pressed simultaneously on the keyboard to open the runtime window.
+After entering the control and pressing OK, the runtime window will appear.

 - Click OK.